Fauci: Decision likely Friday on resuming J&J vaccine

 Federal agencies will likely decide Friday whether single-doses of Johnson & Johnson vaccine can resume, Dr. Anthony Fauci, chief medical adviser to President Joe Biden, said Sunday.

-The U.S. last week recommended a "pause" in the New Jersey-based drugmaker's vaccine so government agencies could review a handful of episodes of dangerous blood clots in women ages 18 to 48.
+The United States last week recommended a "pause" in the New Jersey-based drugmaker's vaccine so government agencies could review a handful of episodes of dangerous blood clots in women ages 18 to 48.

 "I would think that we're not going to go beyond Friday in the expansion of this pause," Fauci said on ABC News’ "This Week."